 ALMOND FLOUR – Use fine, blanched almond flour in these flourless brownies, not coarse almond meal, so the brownies are smooth and soft.

 COCOA POWDER – unsweetened.
 I use organic cocoa powder and recommend selecting a quality cocoa powder for these gluten-free brownies.

-GRANULATED SWEETENER OF CHOICE – Sugar or a natural, zero-calorie sweetener such as monk fruit which doesn’t have an aftertaste.
-Baking with sugar replacements such as monk fruit and erythritol radically drops the grain-free brownies’ carb-and-calorie content.
+GRANULATED SWEETENER OF CHOICE – Sugar, or try a natural, zero-calorie sweetener such as monk fruit which radically drops the carbs and calories in this grain-free chocolate treat.